MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v1.md

 **`imageUri`** - **Image URL or Name**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provides a name for the output variable which will store the generated machine image VHD URL for an un-managed VM image or the image name for a managed VM image.
+Specifies a name for the output variable which will store the generated machine image VHD URL for an un-managed VM image or the image name for a managed VM image.
 <!-- :::editable-content-end::: -->
 <br>